 1: - Download and fill out the file.

-2: - Go to the National Police of Ukraine page - https://npu.gov.ua/gromadyanam/zvernennya (directly the Appeals tab).
+2: - Go to the National Police of Ukraine page - https://npu.gov.ua/gromadyanam/zvernennya (the "Appeals" tab opens immediately).

-3: - Send an appeal by email to the National Police: pg.npu@police.gov.ua
+3: - Write to the National Police email: pg.npu@police.gov.ua

-4: - Do the same with the Cyber Police of Ukraine - https://cyberpolice.gov.ua/contacts/ email: callcenter@cyberpolice.gov.ua
+4: - Do the same with the Ukrainian cyber police email - https://cyberpolice.gov.ua/contacts/ email: callcenter@cyberpolice.gov.ua

-5: - Insist that your statement be registered and entered into the ERDR, and that you are given an incoming number and a receipt stamp.
+5: - Make sure your statement is registered and the data is entered into the Unified Register of Pre-trial Investigations (ERDR), and that you are given an incoming number and a receipt stamp.

-Provide the most detailed information possible, do not skimp on details.
+Provide as much detailed information as possible, don't skimp on details.

-Lawyers and investigators emphasize: the strongest option is through a lawyer in Ukraine, but even a simple, properly formatted complaint already creates real risks for scammers.
+Lawyers and investigators emphasize: the strongest option is through a lawyer in Ukraine, but even a simple, properly prepared statement already creates real risks for scammers.

-And, as the $1,500 refund example shows, it is much easier for Bohdan to "transfer the money back and close the issue" than to risk the prospect of real prison time and extradition.
+And, as the example of the $1,500 refund shows, it's much easier for Bohdan to "transfer back and close the issue" than to risk the prospect of real prison time and extradition.

-What to do if you suffered from “Blade of Truth” and the honeypot-token network
+What to do if you were harmed by "Клинок Правды" and the honeypot-token network

 - Do not stay silent.
-If you simply write off the lost sum - you are the best client for people like Petrenko.
+If you simply write off the lost amount - you are the best customer for people like Petrenko.

-- Gather evidence.
+- Collect evidence.
 Screenshots of posts in the channel, chats, wallet addresses, TxID on PancakeSwap - all of this is critical.

 - Use ready-made complaint templates.

-And the more people go this route, the cheaper it will be for him to close cases with transfers rather than lawyers and tickets to Ukraine.
-If you or your acquaintances got caught in these tokens - now is the time not just to "scroll memes", but to pull up your correspondence, collect materials and finally do what scammers fear most: make them pay for their own scam.
+The more people take this route, the cheaper it will be for him to close issues with transfers instead of lawyers and tickets to Ukraine.
+If you or your acquaintances fell into these tokens - now is the moment not just to "scroll memes", but to pull up your correspondence, gather materials and finally do what scammers fear most: make them pay for their own scam.

 Share Your Thoughts